SuadeLabs/fire/documentation/properties/accounting_treatment.md

 ---

-The accounting treatment of a product refers to which accounting classification or portfolio the asset/liability belongs within the [IFRS9][ifrs9] regime in accordance with Regulation (EU) 2015/534 (ECB/2015/13) applied by the financial firm or National GAAP.
+The accounting treatment of a product refers to which accounting classification or portfolio the asset/liability belongs within the [IFRS9][ifrs9] regime in accordance with Regulation (EU) 2015/53[...]

 ### cb_or_demand
 Cash balances at central banks and other demand deposits in accordance with IFRS.